Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Abstract

 \section{Abstract}

-{ It has been previously shown that a Gauss-Bonnet term non-minimally coupled to a scalar field produces a scalarised black hole solution, which can be considered as having secondary scalar hair, parametrised in terms of the black hole's mass and charge.
+{ It has been previously shown that a Gauss-Bonnet term non-minimally coupled to a scalar field produces a scalarised black hole solution which can be considered as having secondary scalar hair, parametrised in terms of the black hole's mass and charge.
 In this paper we extend a previously investigated linear coupling of the form $f(\phi)=\phi$ to a non-minimally coupled Maxwell term, with the form $\frac{1}{8}F_{\mu\nu}F^{\mu\nu}+\beta\phi F_{\mu\nu}F^{\mu\nu}$.
 By using numerical methods the solutions to the full differential equations are found, as well as a perturbative expansion in the $r\rightarrow\infty$ limit and a perturbative expansion in couplings parameters such as $\beta$.
-These solutions describe scalarised black holes with modified electric field which have dependence not only on the electric charge of the black hole, but also the value of the non-minimal coupling constant and the horizon radius or mass of the black hole.
+These solutions describe scalarised black holes with modified electric field which have dependence not only on the electric charge of the black hole, but also the value of the non-minimal coupling constant.
 We also discuss the bounds imposed on the parameters of the black hole by the reality condition of the solution, giving some explicit numerical bounds.}